 Blending wellness activities into your employee’s routine does not only offer a much needed breather, but also restores the negative effect of unhealthy desk postures.
 It’s a given that healthier employees are less likely to take sick leaves, thus reducing absenteeism.

 5. Attracts Top Talent

 Think of your wellness program as a free PR for your organization.
 It reflects your company’s culture, tight bonds between employees, and brands your company as a rewarding place to work at.

 Wellness initiatives like attending yoga sessions together, joining an organization’s social club, or meeting for company sponsored luncheons resolves workplace conflicts, brings your people together outside office spaces, and encourages them to have conversations at a personal level.

 .
-Pamela Nelson, Wellbeing Coach
+Pamela Nelson, Leadership and Wellbeing Coach

 Pamela Nelson is a trained and Certified Wellbeing Coach, Mental Wellness Coach, and Counselor who will come alongside and personalize confidential services and support for your team members.
 (Also a Sr. Spiritual Director, Pamela can provide care for those who seek faith-based services at their comfort level.)